Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ---
-title: "HOWTO: Proxy OSS Conda Packages from Anaconda Packages"
+title: "HOWTO: Proxy OSS Conda Packages from Public Repositories"
 order: 1
 ---

-With ProGet teams can proxy packages from the [Anaconda OSS Package Repository](https://repo.anaconda.com/) and consume them in their projects as they would if they were pulling from the OSS package repository directly.
+With ProGet teams can proxy packages from public repositories such as [Anaconda Packages](https://repo.anaconda.com/) or [Conda Forge](https://conda.anaconda.org/conda-forge) and consume them in their projects as they would if they were pulling from the OSS package repository directly.

 The advantages of using ProGet for this are:
 * ProGet will cache packages allowing teams to access them even when the Anaconda Packages repository is down